 - Look at the speedo and notice the car’s speed.
 (Check that the speed you're seeing is the same speed the driver is seeing – the angle from which you view the speedo can make a difference in some cars.)

 - Continue looking between the speedo and then looking ahead.
 Soon you will begin to guess what the speed is before you glance at the speedo.

 - Every time the driver speeds up a little or slows down, guess the car’s speed and then look at the speedo to test your judgement.
-Practice this often until you can judge speed accurately.
+Practise this often until you can judge speed accurately.

-If your driver is a good driver, you will notice that they never exceed the speed limit, and that they match their speed to the situation around them to keep crash avoidance space.
+If your driver is a good driver, you will notice that they never exceed the speed limit and that they match their speed to the situation around them to keep crash avoidance space.

 Activity: Judge your car's changing speed

 Good drivers can accurately judge how long it will take their car to slow down and speed up.

 - Look at what the driver is doing, regularly glance at the speedo and listen to the car’s engine.

 - When you notice the driver is slowing down or speeding up, ask them to explain why.